Ender-Development/Alchemistry/README.md

 # Alchemistry - Redox

 Alchemistry is a tech mod, inspired by the classic [Minechem](https://www.curseforge.com/minecraft/mc-mods/minechem-archive), that allows you to decompose items into their constituent elements, then recombine them to create new items.
 This is a fork of the 1.12.2 branch of the [original mod](https://www.curseforge.com/minecraft/mc-mods/alchemistry) and aims to be the definitive 1.12.2 version of the mod.
-We try to achieve this by updating the the buildscripts as well as the dependencies to the latest versions.
-While also adapting the codebase to the newest kotlin version.
-Furthermore, this version tries to fix as many bugs as possible, while also adding new features and improvements.
+This is achieved by updating dependencies, fixing bugs, and improving the current features.

 <a href="https://www.akliz.net/enderman"><img src="https://github.com/Ender-Development/PatchouliBooks/raw/master/banner.png" align="center"/></a>